 While South Asia is home to a fifth of the world’s population, the majority of its people live in low-resources settings or in rural and remote areas, where they face severe constraints to accessing quality eye health services.

 Despite a dramatic economic upturn in recent years, many people in the East Asia region are still living with blindness that’s either treatable or preventable.

+In Australia, access to eye health services for Aboriginal and Torres Strait Islander Peoples is still limited.
 Aboriginal and Torres Strait Islander children generally have better vision than other Australian children.
-As adults however, Aboriginal and Torres Strait Islander people are three times more likely to go blind, despite the fact that most vision loss could be corrected overnight.
+As adults however, Aboriginal and Torres Strait Islander Peoples are three times more likely to go blind, despite the fact that most vision loss could be corrected overnight.